DjangoGirls/tutorial/python_introduction/README.md

 ## Python prompt

-To start playing with Python, we need to open up a *prompt* on your computer.
-How you get there depends on the operating system but once it's open, everything is equal.
+To start playing with Python, we need to open up a *command line* on your computer.
+You should have already knew how to do that -- you have learned that in [Intro to Command Line](/intro_to_command_line/README.html) chapter.

-### Windows

-On Windows you need to go to Start menu → All Programs → Accessories → Command Prompt.

-A window should pop up on your screen.
-This window is a prompt, waiting for commands from you.
-We want to open up a Python console, so type in `python3` and hit Enter.

-    C:\Users\Name> python3
-    Python 3.4.1 (...)
-    Type "copyright", "credits" or "license" for more information.
-    >>>

-### Linux and OS X

-On Mac OS X you can do this by launching the `Terminal` application (it's in Applications → Utilities).
-On Linux, it's probably under Applications → Accessories → Terminal.

-A window should pop up on your screen.
-This window is a prompt, waiting for commands from you.
+Once you're ready, follow instructions below.

 We want to open up a Python console, so type in `python3` and hit Enter.

     $ python3
     Python 3.4.1 (...)